Questions and Answers

 No. We do not charge them in any way, whether they are registered viewers or not.
 Our responsibility to you is to drive as many interested people as possible to view your work.

+Meanwhile, there are significant benefits.
+It is inportant that Membership is highly selective, vetted by a distinguished Art Avisory Board.
 The artist's works, biography, and essays are archived forever for the benefit of the public and the art world.
-The free benefits of membership include:
+The benefits of membership include:

 - Consulting: A personalized curatorial assessment is made, leading to a strategy for achieving your primary aim, plus follow-up consultation.